AyushmanJena/ObsidianBackup/ANGULAR/Angular Youtube Tutorial/03 Custom Property Binding.md

 app-search component and product-list component are siblings (both child of container component)

 - To do this we need to use a combination of custom custom event binding with @Output and custom event binding with @Input decorator
-- First we pass data from search component to container component with @Output and then send the same data from container to product-list component with @Input
+- First we pass data from search component to container component(common parent) with @Output and then send the same data from container to product-list component with @Input
 - For this we can also use Services (later)